tombaker/tapshex/docs/glossary/index.rst

        "A collection of shape expressions".

    Statement
-       A property-value pair **in Instance Data** used in a Description to make claims about an Entity.
+       A property-value pair in :term:`Instance Data` used in a Description to make claims about an Entity.

    Statement Template
-       A pattern **in an Application Profile** descriptive of Statements expected to be found in Instance Data.
+       A pattern in an :term:`Application Profile` descriptive of Statements expected to be found in Instance Data.
+In the now-superseded `DCMI Abstract Model <https://www.dublincore.org/specifications/dublin-core/abstract-model/>`_ of 2007, these were called Description Templates.

    URI
        See :term:`IRI`.

    Value
-       A value **in Instance Data** associated with a Property in the context of a Statement.
+       A value in :term:`Instance Data` associated with a Property in the context of a Statement.
 In ShEx, "value" is "a shorthand designation for the RDF node at the opposite end of an RDF data triple from a focus node.

    Value Constraint
-       A pattern **in an Application Profile** descriptive of Values expected in Instance Data.
+       A pattern in an :term:`Application Profile` descriptive of Values expected in :term:`Instance Data`.

    Vocabulary
        A set of Properties and other terms used **in Instance Data** and referred to in constraints defined in an Application Profile.
 By convention, all properties referenced in a DC Application Profile are defined and documented separately from the profile itself.